arorashu/mnist-digit/README.md

 # MNIST digit recognizer

-Neural network based techniques to recognize digits from handwritten images in the MNIST dataset
+Neural network based techniques to recognize digits from handwritten images in the MNIST dataset.
+There are two main implementations in this code.

+1. [`network2.py`](./network2.py) has the code for a Neural network we create using just the `numpy` library.
+2. [`mnist-pytorch.ipynb`](mnist-pytorch.ipynb) does the same task using pytorch

-## Setup
+## Setup to train neural network without Pytorch

 Create a python environment: